The business wants to establish a petty cash float of 300 using money withdrawn from its the bank account.

 Credit – What went out of the business

-Cash went out of the business bank account when it was withdrawn
+Cash went out of the business checking account when it was withdrawn

 The Accounting Equation

-The Accounting Equation, Assets = Liabilities + Capital means that the total assets of the business are always equal to the total liabilities of the business This is true at any time and applies to each transaction.
+The accounting equation, Assets = Liabilities + Capital means that the total assets of the business are always equal to the total liabilities plus the equity of the business.
+This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

-In this case one Asset (petty cash float) will have increased and another Asset (bank account) will have decreased by same amount.
-The entry simply records the movement of money in the business from the bank account to petty cash.
+In this case one asset (petty cash) will have increased and another asset (cash) will have decreased by same amount.
+The entry simply records the movement of money in the business from cash to petty cash.

 Popular Double Entry Bookkeeping Examples